MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netadapterdeviceinitconfig.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Initializes device initialization operations when the Plug and Play (PnP) manager reports the existence of a device.
+Initializes NetAdapterCx device initialization operations when the Plug and Play (PnP) manager reports the existence of a device.

 Syntax
 ------